vonschutter/RTD-Setup/modules/minecraft-server-manager.mod/README.md

 ```

 ## Features:
-When the RTD-Minecraft-Server-Manager is started, it will do the collowing.
+When the RTD-Minecraft-Server-Manager is started, it will do the following.

 - Check and see if Minecraft is installed in the expected localion on the server.
 - If no server is found in the expected location, one will be downloaded.